mindflay3r/Guide/src/selfhosting/getting-started.md

 * Select your computer if required.
 * Your friends should be able to connect to your server using your public ip and port!
 Make sure your server is running and that you saved the rule.

-### Virtual private network (VPN)
+### Virtual Private Network (VPN)
-Vpns such as Radmin, hamachi or wireguard can be used to share your server with a group of friends.
+VPNs such as Radmin, Hamachi or Wireguard can be used to share your server with a group of friends.
 Keep in mind this option isn't recommended for large servers.

-We'll be using Radmin in our example down bellow:
+We'll be using Radmin in our example down below:

 * Download Radmin from https://www.radmin-vpn.com/
 * Press the power button on the app to turn it on, and create a new network with a unique password and name
 * Your friends can now join that network trough Radmin, and connect to the server with the port and the vpn's ip, which you can get by right clicking on your computer in the radmin application.

 ## TroubleShooting

-For additional help with troubleshooting, please join our discord server at https://discord.gg/VFFSvfJTQD.
+For additional help with troubleshooting, please join our [Discord Server](https://discord.gg/VFFSvfJTQD).